-A formal complaint is a written or verbal statement and signed statement filed with the District or the State California Community Colleges Chancellor's Office that alleges harassment, discrimination, or retaliation in violation of the District's board policies, administrative procedures or in violation of state or federal law.
-Complaints must be filed with the [designate position], unless the Party submitting the Complaint alleges discrimination, harassment, or retaliation against the responsible district officer, in which case it should be submitted directly to the President/Superintendent.
-An informal complaint is any of the following: (1) An unwritten allegation of harassment, discrimination, or retaliation; (2) a written allegation of harassment, discrimination, or retaliation is for a formal complaint; or (3) a written complaint alleging harassment, discrimination, or retaliation filed by an individual who expressly indicates that he/she does not want to file a formal complaint.
+A formal-complaint is a written or verbal statement-and signed statement-filed with the District-or the State California Community Colleges Chancellor's Office that alleges harassment, discrimination, or retaliation in violation of the District's board policies, administrative procedures or in violation of state or federal law.
+Complaints must be filed with the Assistant Superintendent/Vice President of Human Resources, unless the Party submitting the Complaint alleges discrimination, harassment, or retaliation against the responsible district officer, in which case it should be submitted directly to the President/Superintendent.
+An informal complaint is any of the following: (1) An unwritten allegation of harassment, discrimination, or retaliation that falls outside the timelines for a formal complaint; or (3) a written complaint alleging harassment, discrimination, or retaliation filed by an individual who expressly indicates that he/she does not want to file a formal complaint.